lukenmorris/TicTacToe/README.md

 theory, statistics and philosophy to minimize the potential loss for a worst case scenario.

 # Function
-This java program uses integer variables to define the user and the computers actions.
+This java program uses integer variables and ArrayLists to define the user and the computers actions.

 # Java Files